PortalMario/ansible-github-runner/README.md

 ```
 ansible-playbook -i example_inventory.yml example_playbook.yml --connection=local
 ```
 This will add a user (`github-runner`) and a systemd service (`github-runner.service`) for the runner.
 Files will only be stored at: `/srv/actions-runner`.
-Runners added by this ansible role will receive the tag: `ansible_deployed`.
+Runners added by this ansible role will receive the lable: `ansible_deployed` if the "runner_lables" variable is unaltered.

 # Remove Runner
 To remove the runner, just add `-e "remove_runner=true"` to the end of the "ansible-playbook" command.